Which tea has the most caffeine? If you are a tea lover then you should know how much of this invigorating substance is in your drink.

 How Much Caffeine per Day is Enough?

 A healthy adult can consume between 100 and 250 mg of caffeine per day, this is a safe dose.

 Doses greater than 300 mg depended on the weight of the individual and his habit to caffeine, can already cause some side effects.

 These are restlessness, nervousness, excitement, insomnia, flushing of the face, increased urination, gastrointestinal disturbance, muscle spasms, abnormal heart rhythm, disjointed thoughts and speech.

-It is not a secret which tea has the most caffeine, it is black tea.
 I recommend that you enjoy 3-4 cups of caffeine tea (black tea) per day and not more.
 All exaggerations harm us, right?